change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 </div>

 To perform this operation, Pandas will first align the two columns (`Series`) based on their indexes.
-Following this any indexes that contain values in both `Series` will have their sum calculated.
+Following this, any indexes that contain values in both `Series` will have their sum calculated.
 However, for indexes where one of the `Series` value is NaN the output value will be NaN.
 A diagram of this process is shown below:

 {% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E5_4_alignment_arithmetic_method.png" alt="Alignment Arithmetic Method" caption="" %}